Last updated: 8 MARCH 2020

 - The total cost estimates are per person and do not include airfare.

 - Please make the necessary adjustments depending on the season and other factors.
 For example, pick up time for hot-air balloon can be as early as 4:30am (in summer) to 7:00am (in winter).
 The goal is to catch the sunrise.
 Same with sunset viewing.
 This is meant to serve as a guide only.

 - Try to book Turkish Airlines Flight TK 2006, which arrives in Nevsehir from Istanbul at 7:50am so you can tour immediately after arrival.
 Let the tour operator know so they could make the necessary arrangement.
 If you can’t make this flight or you feel like you’ll be too tired to tour on the first day, that’s fine too.
 Just add one more day to this itinerary and adjust your budget to cover another hotel night and meals.

 - Your food allowance is 25TL per meal.
-Trust me, that’s a way too much for an average budget meal, but it’s best to overestimate than under.
+Trust me, that’s big for an average budget meal, but it’s best to overestimate than under.
 You can be flexible with this.
 You may spend more than 25TL on a meal but make sure you make up for it by spending less on the next meal.
 We also usually skip breakfast and just have brunch/early lunch, but if you can find a hotel/hostel that serves free breakfast, that would be ideal.